 Kranj sausage, Kranj craft beer and Kranjski štruklji are a culinary trio, named after the city of Kranj.
 Kranj chefs preserve the tradition of preparation and upgrade it with modern creativity.
 All three gastronomic creations can be enjoyed the most at the Kranska kuhna street food festivals together with many locals or you can taste them in the pleasant atmosphere of the restaurants and bars in the historic town centre.

-In the opinion of many people, Kranj sausage is the most typical Slovenian national dish, but history tells another story.
+Kranj sausage is the most typical national dish from the Gorenjska region, Carniola, and it has an interesting story from history to tell.
 When the Emperor Franz Joseph was travelling across the countryside of Kranj, called Carniola at the time, he was served these sausages by people who were embarrassed that they were not able to offer anything more exquisite.
 But he exclaimed enthusiastically that these are no ordinary sausages, these are the sausages of Carniola - Kranj!

 Nowadays, the sausage goes very well together with the local craft beer, Kranjsko pivo, and you can try this combination at the Kranjska pivnica brewpub as well as in many restaurants.